nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 there are more ideas brewing.

 # What's next?
-I'm working on a system for seemlessly importing modules, packages and overlays from other flakes, which isn't too hard as it is, but it's messy because the current `flake.nix` has a lot of business logic that gets in the way.
+I'm working on a system for seamlessly importing modules, packages and overlays from other flakes, which isn't too hard as it is, but it's messy because the current `flake.nix` has a lot of business logic that gets in the way.